MeloBastian/Mam_Ne/VCF_treatment/README.md

 [3] We remove the non callable position using the output of the step 4 in the /Genome_callable_fraction part.
     vcftools --vcf {inputvcfile} --exclude-bed {callablefile} --out {outfilename} --recode

-[4] We annotate the vcf to characterize each snp as synonymous, non-synonymous or non-coding and filtered out the non-coding positions.
+[4] We annotate the vcf to characterize each SNP as synonymous, non-synonymous or non-coding and filtered out the non-coding positions.

-[5] A gene list per species is generated which is needed for next scripts.
+[5] A gene list per species is generated which is needed for subsequent steps of the pipeline.

-[6] We keep only the snp which belong to the 6002 studied genes and with good quality score.
+[6] We keep only the SNPs which belong to the 6002 studied genes and with good quality score.

-[7] We count the number of reads per snps and estimate the frequence of each variants and remove outliers snps.
+[7] We count the number of reads per SNP and estimate the frequence of each variants and remove outliers SNPs.

 "X" correspond to the species id